cincodemayo11/YuzuBrowser/README.md

 ## Download and install
 **Android 6.0 or higher is required.**
-Prebuilt apk file is [here](https://github.com/cincodemayo11/YuzuBrowser/releases)
+The latest prebuilt apk file is [here](https://github.com/cincodemayo11/YuzuBrowser/releases)

+## Importing data/gestures/bookmarks from original app

+- Go to old app's Settings->Import/Export and export bookmarks and backup settings from there
+- Go to this new app's Settings->Import/Export and import bookmarks and restore settings from there

 ## Theme
 Yuzu Browser supports custom themes.